beccaboo-31/Multimodal-Image-Fusion-Desktop-App/README.md

 2. Image Fusion
 3. Image Segmentation

+The Desktop Application provides a step-by-step process to upload images and displays all the intermediate files.

 ***

 All the above functionalities have also been implemented on a Website using Flask and Python Scripts.